 There are two mechanics regarded by their customers as some of the best car technicians in Guinea.
 The pair are N’Mahawa, age 25, and Teninké, age 28.
 Both are women.

-Being a girl in a lower-income country like Guinea means a lesser chance of completing your education, and a higher chance of becoming a child bride.
+Being a girl in a lower-income country like Guinea can mean a lesser chance of completing your education, and a higher chance of becoming a child bride.
 For girls who are able to finish school, the opportunities in the job market are slim.
 And for those young women who do land a job, they end up getting paid less than their male counterparts.

 None of that has stopped Teninké and N’Mahawa in pursuing their career goals.